nevermined-io/tools/README.md

 ./start_nevermined.sh
 ```

-will use the default Docker image tags for Metadata API, Nevermined Contracts and Commons, but `v0.4.3` for Gateway.
+will use the default Docker image tags for Metadata API, Nevermined Contracts and Marketplace, but `v0.4.3` for Gateway.

 > If you use the `--latest` option, then the `latest` Docker images will be used _regardless of whether you set any environment variables beforehand._